fairlearn/fairlearn/README.md

 | `fairlearn.` `postprocessing.` `ThresholdOptimizer` | Postprocessing algorithm based on the paper [Equality of Opportunity in Supervised Learning](https://arxiv.org/abs/1610.02413).
 This technique takes as input an existing classifier and the sensitive feature, and derives a monotone transformation of the classifier's prediction to enforce the specified parity constraints. | binary classification | categorical | DP, EO |

 > _Note_:
 > DP refers to demographic parity, EO to equalized odds, and BGL to bounded group loss.
-For more information on these and other terms we use in this repository please refer to the [terminology page](https://fairlearn.github.io/user_guide/fairness_in_machine_learning.html).
+For more information on these and other terms we use in this repository please refer to the [documentation](https://fairlearn.github.io/user_guide/fairness_in_machine_learning.html).
 To request additional algorithms or fairness definitions, please open a [new issue](https://github.com/fairlearn/fairlearn/issues).

 ### Fairlearn dashboard